-Protesters in Qinghai province, China, publicly paraded the burnt body of a Tibetan monk named Sopa who died by self-immolation yesterday, according to reports.
+Protesters in Qinghai province in China have publicly paraded the burnt corpse of a Tibetan Buddhist monk who died after setting fire to himself yesterday, Radio Free Asia (RFA) reported.

 More from GlobalPost: Self-immolations spread from Tibet to the diaspora